 Biden to call efforts to restrict voting 'authoritarian' in speech -White House

-WASHINGTON, July 12 (Reuters) - President Joe Biden will call efforts to strip the right to vote from some Americans "authoritarian" in a speech on Tuesday, the White House said on Monday.
+WASHINGTON (Reuters) -President Joe Biden will call efforts to strip the right to vote from some Americans “authoritarian” in a speech on Tuesday, the White House said on Monday.

 Biden “will lay out the moral case for why denying the right to vote is a form of suppression and a form of silencing,” and discuss steps the administration plans to take to shore up voting rights, White House Press Secretary Jen Psaki said.